Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Numerical approach

 \section{Numerical approach}

-Our topological photonic crystal (TPC), see Fig.~\ref{fig:disp2d}(a), is based on the well-known triangular-lattice geometry made of circular holes with radii $r_1$ and $r_2$, investigated for example in He et al\cite{he_silicon--insulator_2019} and other works \cite{barik_chiral_2020,jalali_mehrabad_chiral_2020}.
+Our topological photonic crystal (TPC), see Fig.~\ref{fig:disp2d}(a), is based on the well-known hexagonal-lattice geometry made of circular holes with radii $r_1$ and $r_2$, investigated for example in He et al\cite{he_silicon--insulator_2019} and other works \cite{barik_chiral_2020,jalali_mehrabad_chiral_2020}.
 The study is restricted to TE (in-plane) polarization.
-For our bi-dimensional system, we chose a lattice constant $b=385$ nm, an average hole radius $r_0=130$ nm, and a refractive index $n=2.7$.
+For our bi-dimensional system, we chose a lattice constant $b_0=385$ nm, an average hole radius $r_0=130$ nm, and a refractive index $n=2.7$.
 Those values allow matching the band-gap of the silicon membrane described in He et al\cite{he_silicon--insulator_2019}.
-Unless specified, all numerical simulations have been performed using the finite elements method (Comsol Multiphysics).
+Unless specified, all numerical simulations have been performed using the finite-elements-method (FEM) software Comsol Multiphysics.
 When $r_1=r_2=r_0$, the band diagram of the resulting honeycomb lattice presents Dirac cones at the six $K$ points at the edge of the first Brillouin zone (FBZ), close to $f_0=216$ THz (Fig.~\ref{fig:disp2d}(b), black line).
-A band-gap is then opened around $f_0$ for $r_1\ne r_2$ (Fig.~\ref{fig:disp2d}(b), red line), where 6-fold rotational symmetry of the lattice point group is lowered to 3-fold.
+A band-gap is then opened around $f_0$ for $r_1\ne r_2$ (Fig.~\ref{fig:disp2d}(b), red line), where 6-fold rotational symmetry of the lattice point group is lowered to 3-fold due to the breaking of inversion symmetry.
 For $r_1=180$ nm and $r_2=80$ nm, the band-gap corresponds to the frequency window [205.7 THz, 220.7 THz], indicated by the gray area.